TinyPHX/Swell/README.md

 ## Features

-- 🌅 Create massive oceans or river systems
+- 🌅 Create vast oceans or river systems
 - 🧜 Easy to use right click context menu
 - 🌊 Fully customizable and easy to use wave editor
 - 🌈 Highly optimized float physics